Sean-Toroghi/Machine-learning/SurvivalAnalysis/SurvivalAnalysis_summary.md

 __Cox-based approach__

-This approach employs DL to model Cox regression, parameterizing the log-risk function (hazart rate) by a NN and minimize the Cox-loss (neg. log of the partial likelihood of the Cox model).
+This approach employs DL to model Cox regression, parameterizing the log-risk function (hazard rate) by a NN and minimize the Cox-loss (neg. log of the partial likelihood of the Cox model).

 Examples:
 - DeepSurv by Katzman (2018)